 ‘Hev yew gotta loight boy’.
 Part of our very popular short suite of songs in loyal tribute to Norfolk musical hero the Singing Postman.
 Altogether now!

 ‘Come along a me’.
 Another Singing Postman classic brought to loving new life by the PHB.

 ‘The ghost of Allan Smethurst’.
 When we played this song of Tim’s one night at The Harnser in Cley-Next-The-Sea, a cry of pleasure and recognition went round from the audience: the lyrics namecheck the villages of both Blakeney and Cley itself….
 Someone said, smiling, ‘Well, it’s not very often we get a song sung about us in the village pub!’
 We aim to please.
 (BTW Allan Smethurst is AKA The Singing Postman.)

 ‘The wherryman’s wife.’
 This song was part of the inspiration for the original play with music At the Turning of the Tide, first performed in a free 2018 summer tour of broads and riverway locations around Norwich and Norfolk.
-The play is by Crude Apache Theatre Company, with music by yours truly, the PHB.
+The play is by Crude Apache Theatre Company, and the music was by yours truly, the PHB.

 ‘The ballad of Wayland Wood.’
 The story of The Babes in the Wood, the subject matter of this song, is a supposedly true Norfolk one from the area around Watton, specifically the village of Griston.
 An anonymous 20-verse ballad about it, called ‘The children in the wood (or, The Norfolk gentleman’s last will and testament)’, was published by Thomas Millington in Norwich in 1595.
 (Ours is considerably shorter.)
 Today the babes are commemorated in the village sign of Watton.
 You can read a little more about the Wayland Wood (sometimes locals call it ‘Wailing Wood’) story here.